Gay City Arts presents

 The resistance against our current administration is beautiful, multifaceted and strong.
 And yet we are still sometimes cut off from each other.
 There is deep need for all of us to come together and celebrate the beauty of our bodies, our Lush Us.

 Gay City is proud to present Lush Us: Gay City Arts Showcase, featuring performances from artists in Gay City Arts Season 4: UNCONTAINED and special guest Sonya Renee Taylor, founder of The Body is Not an Apology, an international movement and organization committed to radical self-love and body empowerment as the foundational tool for social justice and global transformation.
-Other performers include The Lady B, L Henderson, Ms. Briq House, Ilvs Strauss, Dani Tirrell, and Leah Lakshmi Piepzna-Samarasinha.
+Other performers include The Lady B, L Henderson, Ms. Briq House, Ilvs Strauss, Dani Tirrell, Garfield Hillson, Ashley Nieves and Simone Dawson from The Cast of Rising Up, and Leah Lakshmi Piepzna-Samarasinha.
 Be prepared to be challenged, moved, and inspired—all while helping to support Gay City’s vital and growing Queer Arts program.

 Join us for our Meet & Greet and you’ll get access to front row seating during the show, plus a pre-show reception from 6pm-7pm featuring lite bites, and a chance to meet and talk with Sonya Renee.
 Only 50 Meet & Greet tickets will be sold.